 The success of the Treaty No.7 Commemoration in 1977 intensified the Siksika (Blackfoot) Nation's vision of building a unique world-class tourist attraction designed to engage visitors in authentic cultural experiences with the Blackfoot people.

 The Siksika people are proud to present Blackfoot Crossing Historical Park to the world.

 For centuries the people knew about SOYOPOWAHKO, the ridge or bridge under the water located in Blackfoot country.
 Travel was essential in order to follow the migrating herds of deer and buffalo, as well as locating plants, berries and roots for medicines and foods.

-Because travel played an essential role in the lives of the Blackfoot, this ridge became a very well-known river-crossing for people.
+Travel played an essential role in the lives of the Blackfoot, and as a result, this ridge became a very well-known river-crossing for people.
 This crossing also became a well-known meeting place for travelers along the Bow River.
 Eventually the Piikuni, the Siksika, the Kainawa, all members of the Blackfoot Confederacy, as well as other people in the area, began referring to this area as Blackfoot Crossing.

 Though the physical nature of the crossing has changed, its social significance to the Blackfoot people has remained constant.

 Blackfoot Crossing Historical Park is a world renowned cultural, educational and entertainment centre built for the promotion and preservation of the Siksika Nation Peoples’, Language, Culture and Traditions.

 Knowledge – We acknowledge the importance and wisdom of the stories shared by our Elders and the experience and expertise of our Leadership, Board, Management and Staff